bitmaxx07/PDFTextExtractor/README.md

 # PDFTextExtractor

-This script extracts text content in the scanned PDF file useful for course slides etc...
+This script extracts text content in the scanned PDF file, useful for course slides etc...